 - Cannot be used for thicker metal joints

-There are two types of flux cored arc welding - Self-Shielded vs. Gas-Shielded Flux-Cored welding.
+Flux-cored arc welding (FCAW) uses a continuous wire fed electrode, a constant-voltage welding power supply, and similar equipment to MAG welding.
+There are two types of flux cored arc welding — Self-Shielded and Gas-Shielded Flux-Cored welding.

 - Manufacturing plants